odcoda/symposium/doc/log1.md

   hooks.
 So think of Record as “typed dict”, and use a real Map only when the key requirements or performance characteristics truly demand it.

-▌ in types.ts, some things are types and others are interfaces. what's the difference? when should I use which one?
+> in types.ts, some things are types and others are interfaces. what's the difference? when should I use which one?

-• Explored
-  └ Read index.ts, app.ts

-> In TypeScript, interface and type can both describe object shapes, but they have slightly different capabilities:
+In TypeScript, interface and type can both describe object shapes, but they have slightly different capabilities:

   - Interfaces can be extended/merged.
 If you declare the same interface name twice, TypeScript merges the members (handy for augmenting declarations).
 Interfaces can only describe object/structural types.